Agriculture Archives - Happy Vermont

 If you’ve ever been to the Dene Farm at Hildene in Manchester or explored Vermont’s backroads, perhaps you've come across Randall Lineback cattle.
 These beautiful, speckled creatures originated on a Sunderland farm formerly owned by Samuel Randall and his son, Everett Randall.
 When Everett Randall died...

-• Best Things to Do in Vermont in Summer: Soak Up the Outdoors, Arts and Culture
+• Best Things to Do in Vermont in Summer

-Best Things to Do in Vermont in Summer: Soak Up the Outdoors, Arts and Culture
+Best Things to Do in Vermont in Summer

 Looking for things to do this summer in Vermont?
 Let's face it, summer in Vermont is short.
-Over the next three months, you can make the most of your Vermont summer by exploring swimming holes, hiking trails, bike paths, festivals, music, arts and culture.
-Things to Do...
+Make the most of your Vermont summer by exploring swimming holes, hiking trails, bike paths, festivals, music, arts and culture. *this post has been updated for 2023 Things to Do in...